RhinoDevel/cbmtapepi/README.md

 - Read/write from/to USB storage device.
 - New command: "md" to create a folder.
 - Automatically create a folder (if missing) and use it as "root" (e.g. "CBMTAPEPI").
+- ESP8266 and ESP32 port of CBM Tape Pi.
 - (Raspbian) Linux port of CBM Tape Pi, see [Linux README](./linux/README.md).

 ![RhinoDevel](./data/rhino.bmp)